 In an effort to get a better handle on such potential risks, in 2021, we conducted a preliminary human rights risk assessment with a reputable supply chain management consultancy.
 The assessment utilized historic data on a comprehensive set of risk factors relevant to companies in similar industries and locations.
 It involved almost 1600 entities, including our regular direct suppliers and own operations and covered, among other human rights topics, child labor, migrant labor and modern slavery.
 The average human rights risk exposure was relatively low owing mainly to the fact that most of the suppliers are located in the U.S. and Western Europe, where there is typically low risk of violation, particularly with respect to forced and child labor.
 (Please see our Sustainability Update for more information on the topic.)
 However, we recognize that conditions may vary significantly from one facility to another, even in the same country, and that the environment might change rapidly in the same facility.
 With this caveat in mind, this first assessment has helped us identify suppliers for whom additional evaluation is planned, for example, through use of a self-assessment survey.
 We will implement risk assessments on a regular basis and exercise further due diligence, where needed.

-The U.S. Department of Labor (DOL) “List of Goods Produced by Child Labor or Forced Labor,” has noted that garments and textiles have been determined to be sectors at risk.
+The U.S. Department of Labor “List of Goods Produced by Child Labor or Forced Labor,” notes that garments, textiles and footwear are at-risk sectors.
 Gore has addressed this risk by adopting Gore Guidelines on Social Responsibility (GSR).
-These guidelines set forth our expectations regarding fair labor requirements, positive working environments, compliance with legal and environmental regulations, and other topics.
-Gore expects its suppliers, business partners, distributors, and any other representatives to maintain this same level of social responsibility.
+These guidelines set forth our expectations regarding fair labor requirements, healthy and safe working environments, compliance with legal and environmental regulations, and other topics, including prohibition of forced labor and child labor.
+Gore expects its suppliers, business partners, distributors, and any other representatives in these at-risk sectors to maintain this same level of social responsibility.